FAQ: Need info on important stuff at SXM Festival? Check out our comprehensive list of frequently asked questions

 How best can I explore Saint Martin?

 Saint Martin is a beautiful place with lots to see.
 If you want to explore properly, it’s best to hire a car.
 You can get good deals via rentalcars.com.
 Scooters are also available for hire, although we recommend cars for safety.
+You can also get a $1 daily bus pass.

 Will I get bitten by insects?